2014 IEEE SIGNAL PROCESSING SOCIETY AWARDEES

 Federico S. Cattivelli and Ali H. Sayed, "Diffusion LMS Strategies for Distributed Estimation", IEEE Transactions on Signal Processing, Volume: 58, No. 3, March 2010.

 Rony Ferzli and Lina J. Karam, "A No-Reference Objective Image Sharpness Metric Based on the Notion of Just Noticeable Blur (JNB)", IEEE Transactions on Image Processing, Volume: 18, No. 4, April 2009.

 YOUNG AUTHOR BEST PAPER AWARD

-The IEEE James H. Mulligan, Jr. Education Medal recognizes a career of outstanding contributions to education in the fields of interest of IEEE, will be presented to John G. Proakis (Northeastern University, Winchester, MA, USA) "for contributions to electrical engineering education through influential textbooks and inspiring leadership in integrating research and education."
+The IEEE James H. Mulligan, Jr. Education Medal, distributed for a career of outstanding contributions to education in the fields of interest of IEEE, was awarded to Richard Gordon Baraniuk (Rice University, Houston, Texas, USA) "for fundamental contributions to open educational resources for electrical engineering and beyond."

 IEEE James L. Flanagan Speech and Audio Processing Award presented to Stephen John Young "for pioneering contributions to the theory and practice of automatic speech recognition and statistical spoken dialogue systems."

 IEEE Fourier Award for Signal Processing presented to Georgios B. Giannakis "for contributions to the theory and practice of statistical signal processing and its applications to wireless communications."

 IEEE Donald O. Pederson Award in Solid-State Circuits presented to Robert Whitlock Adams "for contributions to noise-shaping data converter circuits, digital signal processing, and log-domain analog filters."